devs-discussions-perceptions/devs_discussions_perceptions_paper/README.md

 # Open Coding Developers (Codes and Categories)

-We wanted to understand what makes the discuss NFRs.
-For that purpose, we analyzed other artifacts available (e.g., Github profile and Spring Team page) that could help us to understand what could make these developers be discussing specific NFRs.
-Our manual analysis through open coding generated 17 codes and 6 categories, which allow us to understand who are these developers.
+We wanted to understand what makes them discuss NFRs.
+For that purpose, we analyzed other artifacts available (e.g., Github profile and Spring Team page) that could help us understand what could make these developers discuss specific NFRs.
+Our manual analysis through open coding generated 17 codes and 6 categories, which allowed us to understand who these developers are.
 More details about these codes and categories are available at [`/artifacts/Open Coding Developers.pdf`](https://github.com/devs-discussions-perceptions/devs_discussions_perceptions_paper/blob/main/artifacts/Open%20Coding%20Developers.pdf)

 <hr>